M. R. Acharekar

 Murlidhar Ramachandra Acharekar (1907–1979) was an Indian artist and film art director in Hindi cinema who won the Filmfare Best Art Direction Award three times: for Pardesi (1958), for Kaagaz Ke Phool (1960), and for Jis Desh Men Ganga Behti Hai (1962).

 Early life

 M.R.
-Acharekar was born in Hadi Village near Achara in Malwan District, of Maharashtra.
-Bombay.
+Acharekar was born in Hadi Village, near Achra in Sindhudurg District, Maharashtra.

 Career

-1923–28 M.R Acharekar Explored new areas of expression like photography and lithography.
-Started a lithopress, Bombay.
-Noted for his brilliant career with an early success at various exhibitions at home and abroad.
-Established himself easily as one of the most promising painters of his time.
-Executed important commissions like painting the historical event of the inauguration of the Round Table Conference by his late Majesty King George V of the United Kingdom, in 1932, the Silver Jubilee Celebrations of King George V in 1935, in London where he was sent with special credentials by the then Viceroy of India, Lord Willingdon.
+1923–28 M.R Acharekar explored new areas of expression like photography and lithography, and also started a lithopress in Bombay.
+He became noted for his early success at various exhibitions at home and abroad, and would eventually execute important commissions, painting such historical events as the inauguration of the Round Table Conference by King George V in 1932 and the Silver Jubilee Celebrations of King George V in 1935 in London.
+He was sent to the latter with special credentials by the then-Viceroy of India, Lord Willingdon.

-He executed portraits of dignitaries and eminent men and women in India.
+Acharekar Continued to draw portraits of dignitaries and eminent men and women in India for over forty years.
 His book, Rupadarsini, An Indian Approach to Human Form addressed the controversial issue of figure drawing.

-Acharekar remained in the forefront of portrait paintings, especially of the commemorative genre, for more than forty years.
-He was also an educationist and a successful art director who raised art direction to a new height in the field of cinema.
-His interest and superb ability in live portraiture is apparent in the ease and rapidity of his renditions of human figures, retaining their character and likeness.
-It was the perfect academic discipline gained in his early life, the sheet anchor of his artistic credo, which facilitated these easy renderings.
-He remained alive to change and rejuvenate, evolving gradually without sudden revolutionary mutations.
-He remained very much his own master with no direct and obvious influences of any "isms".